Punktum-dk/epp-xsd-files/README.md

 <!-- /MarkdownTOC -->

 The current actively used XSD file is indicated in the [EPP service specification](https://github.com/DK-Hostmaster/epp-service-specification), this repository might contain changes not actively used by the service.
+Please see the [EPP Service Specification Wiki](https://github.com/DK-Hostmaster/epp-service-specification/wiki) for exact details.

 <a id="xsd-file-references"></a>
 ## XSD file references